 Heather Edwards, PT, CSC (she/her or they/them) has been a pelvic physical therapist for 15 years in western North Carolina.
 She is a University of Michigan trained Sexuality Counselor and Educator and nationally certified by the American Association of Sex Educators, Counselors, and Therapists (AASECT) as a Sex Counselor (CSC).
 She founded Vino & Vulvas in 2015 and it quickly became her favorite thing to do.
 She teaches community classes such as “Field Guide to Your Crotch” and “How to Talk to Your Doctor about Your Nonbinary Crotch” for transgender and nonbinary folx.
 Heather created the Transgender Pelvic Health Survey (currently in progress) and teamed up with Nova Southeastern University and the Pelvic Health Research Initiative for its implementation and data analysis.
 In 2016, she presented at the Southeastern Transgender Health Summit on the topic of pelvic PT considerations for the surgical trans patient.
 She presented at the 2018 AASECT conference on the topic of BDSM/Kink and Pelvic Health and then in January 2019, presented as part of a team on transgender health at the American Physical Therapy Associations Combined Sections Meeting for a pre-conference workshop.

 Despite all the clinical stuff, Heather considers herself an artist… and if truth be told, she’d love to just draw fantastical crotch doodles and outside-the-box anatomy illustrations all day.
 This unusual hobby led to the creation of her first self-published book, Important Parts: A Coloring Book for the Crotch Enthusiast.
-She’s in the process of the second one in the series.
+There are now two follow-ups to it as well!